Concussions and Brain Injury

 - Unusual behavior, including irritability or sadness

-After a concussion, recovery time will vary depending on the severity of the injury, past history of concussions, age, and reoccurring symptoms.
-The decision to return to normal activity should be made with your health care provider.
+After a concussion, recovery will vary depending on the injury, history of repeated concussions, age, and any lasting symptoms.
+Talk to your healthcare provider before you return to work, school, or sports.

 Guidelines to follow: